Holidays and Traditions

 In this ceremony, everyone brings a flower of their choosing and places it in shared vases on the altar.
 After the flowers are blessed, each person comes forward to select a different flower than the one they brought, appreciating the shared beauty and community in the exchange.

 Soap Box Sunday is a unique UUJXN service created by (late) member Fran Leber.
-Soap Box Sunday is held on the Sunday closest to July 4th and is an opportunity to exercise your free speech.
+Soap Box Sunday is held on the Sunday closest to July 4th and is an opportunity to exercise your free, and responsible, speech.
+This service celebrates our fifth principle, the right of conscience and the use of the democratic process within our congregations and in society at large.

-During this service, everyone is encouraged to literally stand on their soapbox (if willing and able) to speak on any topic for two minutes.
-Afterwards, speakers are “applauded off,” if need be.)
+During this service, everyone is encouraged to literally stand on their soapbox (if willing and able) to speak on a topic of their choosing for up to two minutes.
+Afterwards, speakers are “applauded off” (if need be).